Kayke

-Kayke Moreno de Andrade Rodrigues (born 1 April 1988), simply known as Kayke, is a Brazilian professional footballer who plays as a forward for Chapecoense, on loan from Sport Recife.
+Kayke Moreno de Andrade Rodrigues (born 1 April 1988), simply known as Kayke, is a Brazilian professional footballer who plays as a forward for Uberlândia.

 Club career

 Early career

 Kayke was born in Brasília, Federal District, and started his career in futsal with Minas Brasília Tênis Clube.
 Arriving in Rio de Janeiro in 1996 at the age of eight, he represented CFZ before joining Flamengo's youth setup in 1997.

 Promoted to the first team in 2007 along with Thiago Sales, Kayke made his first team – and Série A – debut on 16 June by coming on as a substitute for Toró in a 2–2 home win against Internacional.
 He appeared in a further three matches during the campaign, all from the bench, as his side finished third.

 On 28 April 2008, Kayke was loaned to Série B club Brasiliense until the end of the year.
 After being rarely used, he returned to his parent club on 14 October.
 He was subsequently loaned to Macaé the following 19 March, but his loan was cut short after the end of 2009 Campeonato Carioca.

 Kayke remained unused at Fla until the end of his contract, and joined Vila Nova in September 2009.
 He only featured in one match for the club, a 1–2 away loss against former club Brasiliense on 28 November, before leaving.